RobinHellgren/minimal-busybox-linux/README.md

 **System hangs after "crng init done":**
 - This is normal - system is ready for input
 - Try pressing Enter or typing commands

+**Can't exit QEMU in headless mode:**
+- Type `poweroff` in the VM shell - this is the correct way
+- Or from another terminal: `killall qemu-system-x86_64`
+- Ctrl+C and Ctrl+A don't work due to how serial console is configured

 ### Debugging